 We have adopted the advice and guidance given by the DfE as can be seen in this policy.
 This policy forms part of the induction process for all staff members.
-The procedures are highlighted yearly for teachers, teaching assistants and lunchtime supervisors.
+The procedures are highlighted yearly for staff.

 CODE OF CONDUCT